Was Lin Biao guilty plotting a coup?

 The document so benefits Zhang Chunqiao that some might suspect he is the author.
 However, Zhang Chunqiao was too sophisticated to have produced something so clumsy.
 The same could be said of Yao Wenyuan, a literary critic.
 Jiang Qing also worked in the arts.
 Except for Wang Hongwen, most of them came from educated backgrounds with experience with China’s high culture and high politics.
 They surely would been able to produce a document that was more believable.
 Had they produced the Outline, surely they would have done a better job.
 What is far more plausible is that the Outline was produced by forces either sympathetic to Zhang Chunqiao and the remaining left or forces under pressure to aid the remaining left.
 In the case of the Outline itself, it is probably the former.
 In the case of the authenticating confessions of people like Li Weixin, probably the latter.
 What is most likely is that as evidence was being gathered by investigators, someone sympathetic to the left, familiar with the investigation, but also unsophisticated, produced the Outline on their own.
 It finds its way to the investigators then to Mao by chance.
 After Mao decides to release it, despite his private believe that it is fraudulent, the investigators, especially those on the left, produce the authenticating confessions.
 This explains the evolution of the narrative in the Central Committee documents.
 It could have been Vice-Chairman of Qinghua University Revolutionary Committee Xie Jingyi.
 Jiang Qing and her allies enjoyed a lot of support on the campus.
 Xie Jingyi, Mao’s physician reports, tried to sound alarm bells over an impending coup even prior to Lin Biao’s fall.
 Her husband Xiao Su was an air force officer with access.
 Xie Jingyi’s August warnings reportedly contained many of the bizarre codes and aliases, similar to the later plan.
 Such rumors and suspicions of plots amongst the population and leadership were common.
 In 1970, rumors circulated in Yunnan that Lin Biao tried to have Zhou Enlai’s plane shot down.
 (43) Jiang Qing raised the threat of poisoning and assassinations regularly.
 (44) (45) It would not be surprising if pre-incident rumor based on paranoia, combined with forgery and politically motivated or coerced confessions, did not make its way into the narrative.
-All of these transparent problems with the coup story is certainly the reason that the regime never published the Outline in full to be examined by the Chinese masses.
+All of these transparent problems with the coup story are certainly the reason that the regime never published the Outline in full to be examined by the Chinese masses.
 Instead, polemics against Lin Biao would only selectively quote the Outline.
 That the Outline was hidden from the masses speaks to just how problematic it is, and the regime knew it.

 A crashed plane and reported kidnapping